Sometimes, its just nice to have triangle papers...

 2. Here is the magic secret.
 Triangle papers are drawn in cut sizes.
 Which means the seam allowance needs to be added to the finished size of my HST.
 How do I know how big to draw my cut size square?
 Well just look it up on the QuiltSandwich app!!!

-I just tap the scissors to look at the Cutting Diagram.
+I just tap the scissors (in the upper right) to look at the Cutting Diagram.
 To make a 3" finished HST, the Cutting Diagram tells me that I need to cut my squares 3 7/8".
 We are going to do exactly the same thing!

 But not to fear.